Last updated: May 2026

 - Avoid lukewarm or obviously old food; choose freshly cooked.

-- Carry a small travel health kit; check any medicine restrictions at destination.
+- Carry a small travel first aid kit; check any medicine restrictions at destination.

 Clean Hands